HP Laptop

 HP Pavilion 15 Disassembly Step:

-First of all, remove the battery and unscrew all the screws on the back cover.
+First, unlock and remove the battery, then unscrew all the screws on the service cover.

-Remove this cover, and you can see the memory card and wireless card.
+After removing the service cover, you can access the memory module and wireless card.

-HP Pavilion 15 has two RAM slots and comes with one RAM, so you can upgrade RAM.
+The HP Pavilion 15 laptop has two memory slots and comes with one memory module pre-installed, so you can upgrade the memory.

 Disconnect two antennas, and you can remove the wireless card.